deathworlders/online/content/books/deathworlders/chapter-97-we're-still-here.md

 “Hmm.”
 Hoeff considered him.
 “An improvement, I guess.
 So keep it up.
 ‘Cuz hands like mine can create or destroy with a skill you wouldn’t believe.
 And you know what?
 I’d rather stick to steelwork and handyman.”

-“...So would I.”
+“…So would I.”

 “We’ll see.”

 Six nodded.
 “Right.
 So…is this the point where you explain your hot pink speedo?”

 Hoeff grinned.
 “Aww, don’t you remember?
 When we first met?
 It was such a lovely beach.
 And lots of lovely ladies!
 Already had Claire though, so no single-man fun for me…buncha the team got to play, though.
-So there's that.”
+So there’s that.”

 “…You are very strange.”